 Don Brinkerhoff began his broadcasting career in 1994 in Cedar City, where he was hired to schedule the station’s commercials and run the board for station broadcasts.
-It didn’t take long before Don was writing newscasts and reporting on everything from the Police Beat to City Council meetings.
-In 1997, Don was recruited to Salt Lake to serve as an Assistant News Director, Reporter, and Afternoon News Anchor for a new radio news/talk station.
+It didn’t take long before he was writing newscasts and reporting on everything from the police beat to city council meetings.
+In 1997, Brinkerhoff was recruited to Salt Lake to serve as an assistant news director, reporter, and afternoon news anchor for a new radio news/talk station.

-Don is a Martial Arts instructor, and has earned a 6th Degree Black Belt in the Kamagong Martial Arts system.
+Brinkerhoff is a martial arts instructor and has earned a seventh-degree black belt in the Kamagong martial arts system.
 In 2004, he was inducted into the Filipino Martial Arts Hall of Fame as Instructor of the Year.
-In 2001, the Excel Karate League declared Don the Judge of the Year.
-Don may be best known for his Superman fanaticism.
-He’s read Superman comic books and collected Superman memorabilia since he was a little kid, and most people wonder if he’s ever grown up.
-Rarely a day goes by when he isn’t wearing something representing the Man of Steel when he arrives in the newsroom.
+In 2001, the Excel Karate League declared Brinkerhoff the Judge of the Year.

-Don and his wife Alayna have been married for nearly 15 years and have five children.
-With one child in diapers and one young teenager, life for the Brinkerhoffs is full of surprises.
+Brinkerhoff and his wife Alayna have been married for nearly 27 years and have five children and one grandchild.

 Contact him at email@example.com.